-- Improves dental health
+- Dental health

-- Reduces blood pressure
+- Blood pressure reduction

-- Improves dental health
+- Skin health

 When an essential oil like geranium oil can address serious health issues like these, then you need to try it!
 This is a natural and safe tool that will improve your skin, mood and internal health.